Teemill/laravel-sandbox/README.md

 ./vendor/bin/sail up
 ```

-If you don't want to write out `./vendor/bin/sail` each time you execute a command, you can add shortcut to your `./.zshrc`.
+If you don't want to write out `./vendor/bin/sail` each time you execute a command, you can add this shortcut to your `./.zshrc`.

 ```bash
 # Copy a shortcut helper into the user's path to make it easier